 Rolling the Hot Spots using the Kinetic Loop Foam Rolling Method

 Muscle flexibility is the component of fitness often downplayed or neglected by many athletes.
 The article demonstrated step by step on how to use a foam roller to help eliminate postural distortion patterns that lead to injury.
 Learn from the guy who invented full body foam rolling Michael Lovegren.
-Learn how to foam roll the entire body using the Kinetic Loop Foam Rolling Method.
-Click here for a copy of the article.How to Build your own foam roller
+Learn how to foam roll the entire body using the Kinetic Loop Foam Rolling Method.»Lean more.How to Build your own foam roller

 Want to learn how to save money building your own foam roller instead of spending $30 dollars on a foam roller that will fall apart and loose it density within a month or two.
 Here is a tool that every athlete can't live without. »Lean more.